kunalbhanuse/Demo-Class/README.md

 # Demo-Class
-This is demo for class
+This is demo for class.